proycon/clam/docs/api/source/index.rst

 subsequently made available through the webservice for viewing and downloading.
 CLAM can, however, just as well be used in fields other than NLP.

-The CLAM webservice is a RESTful webservice:raw-latex:`\citep{REST}`, meaning it uses the HTTP verbs GET, POST, PUT and DELETE to manipulate resources and returns responses using the HTTP response codes and XML.
+The CLAM webservice is a RESTful webservice [Fielding2000]_, meaning it uses the HTTP verbs GET, POST, PUT and DELETE to manipulate resources and returns responses using the HTTP response codes and XML.
 The principal resource in CLAM is called a *project*.
 Various users can maintain various projects, each representing one specific run of the system, with particular input data, output data, and a set of configured parameters.
 The projects and all data is stored on the server.

 The webservice responds in the CLAM XML format.
-An associated XSL stylesheet :raw-latex:`\citep{XSLT}` can directly transform this to xhtml in the user’s browser, thus providing a standalone web application for human end-users.
+An associated XSL stylesheet [XSLT]_ can directly transform this to xhtml in the user’s browser, thus providing a standalone web application for human end-users.

 The most notable features of CLAM are: